jakov1003/SQL_project_1/README.md

 ## 3.Most in-demand skills for data engineers in 2023
-This query focused on all jobs, and not just the highest-paying remote roles.
+This query focused on __all__ jobs, not just the highest-paying remote roles.

 ```sql
 SELECT